-Child poverty remains prevalent in the United States — the supplemental poverty measure (SPM), which accounts for many federal programs designed to assist low-income families, doubled over the past year for Americans under the age of 18, returning to pre-pandemic levels.
-What’s more, those rates are higher than other wealthy nations.
-Such trends are concerning, as evidence suggests that child poverty not only has long-lasting effects on health and education, but also quantifiable economic costs.
+Child poverty remains prevalent in the United States — the supplemental poverty measure (SPM), which accounts for many federal programs designed to assist low-income families, slightly increased over the past year for Americans under the age of 18.
+Moreover, those rates are higher than other wealthy nations.
+Such trends are concerning, as evidence suggests that child poverty not only has long-lasting effects on health and education, but also has quantifiable economic costs.

 While the federal government also publishes information on the official poverty measure, which considers pretax money income alone, this analysis uses the SPM in order to capture changes to tax policy, noncash assistance, and shifts in necessary expenses over the years.